Journey to Economic Mobility (JEM) Program Click Here for Orientation

 Helping our Members in Emergencies (HOME) Program Click Here for Orientation

-The HOME program serves families and children faced with emergencies and or urgent situations relating to their housing stability and other unforeseen barriers to housing and family economic success.
+The HOME program serves families and children faced with emergencies and or urgent situations relating to their housing stability and other unforeseen barriers to housing and family economic success, as funds are available.
 Funds are used to assist families who need shelter, support to secure housing and move-in funds, or transportation assistance to stabilize to stabilize their living situation and meet their immediate emergency needs.
 An indepth intake session determines our services to clients to evaluate their needs and barriers to success.
 We have dispersed nearly $1.7 million.
 These funds have enabled us to prevent evictions, prevent foreclosures, maintain and reconnect utility services, and provided critical transportation support.